 By coincidence, the subject appears explicitly in a book I’m reading this week.
-Silver Threads of Hope is an anthology of new Irish short stories edited by my friend Sinéad Gleeson in aid of Console.
+Silver Threads of Hope is an anthology of new Irish short stories edited by my friend Sinéad Gleeson.
 Many of the stories are excellent, and Anne Enright has written an affecting and insightful introduction on depression and suicide and how we react to them: a different kind of silence, sometimes.

 The TRP happens in ‘First Anniversary’, a story by Claire Kilroy (whose fine debut novel, All Summer, featured in a bookmash here last year).
 A man wakes up dazed, in a graveyard, confronted gently by an old man who works there and who offers him a cup of tea: